github/GreenSoftwareDirectory/README.md

 - [BoaviztAPI](https://github.com/Boavizta/boaviztapi): Multi-criteria environmental impacts of IT resources taking into account hardware manufacturing and usage as a self-hostable API.
 - [ecobenchmark-applicationweb-backend](https://github.com/Boavizta/ecobenchmark-applicationweb-backend): Benchmarking different webapp scenario to compare energy consumption on several programming languages and dev practices.
 - [Aether](https://github.com/re-cinq/aether): Aether is a calculation engine that uses metrics of infrastructure and calculates emissions in real-time based on factors.
+- [Cloud Assess](https://github.com/kleis-technology/cloud-assess): The next generation cloud carbon calculator: an open source tool to automatically assess your environmental footprint as a cloud service provider.

 ## Carbon Efficiency
 > Start making changes to your software and architecture to use less energy and emit less carbon.